volentixlabsinc/venue/docs/20190614-MeetingNotes.md

 3. The sytems backend must remain independant from its front end.
 4. The system architecture must be decentralized

-## Stable Coin

-Based on the experience of other platforms, it is suggested that bounties are bound to stable coins.
-As we will be using VDex under the hood, this should be a fairly trivial pattern.

 ## Functions Of A Bounty Program

   - **Profiles:** Ways for users to manage their personas online